arsantiagolopez/whofightstoday/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

 I'm an avid fight fan.
-Unfortunately, there isn't a product in the market that could bundle together the information that I want on the go.
+Unfortunately, there isn't a product on the market that bundles together the information that I want on the go.

-The official UFC site is resource expensive, it's super slow at times, and I have to click a few times to see what fights are on this weekend.
-WhoFightsToday goes straight to the point and shows you the main event on the landing page.
-You can also toggle between the main card and prelims, and get preloaded fights instantly.
+The official UFC site is resource expensive, frequently slow and requires multiple steps to showcase which fights are on each weekend.
+WhoFightsToday goes straight to the point and clearly displays the main event on the landing page.
+You also have the ability to toggle between the main card and prelims and get preloaded fights instantly.

-For days that I'm busy, or I'm simply trying to catch specific fights, I wish there was something out there that told me the approximate time the fight is due to take place.
-The UFC has a start time for the prelims, and main card, but no approximate time per fight.
+On days that I'm busy or simply trying to catch specific fights, readily-available approximate fight times would be ideal.
+The UFC has a start time for the prelims and main card, but no approximate time per fight.
 WhoFightsToday does.

-There's also support for both decimal and american odds on WhoFightsToday, whereas only american odds are displayed on the official UFC site.
+Additional, there's support for both decimal and American odds on WhoFightsToday, whereas only American odds are displayed on the official UFC site.

 <h2 id="objectives">💡 Learning Objectives</h2>

-- Get toes wet with javascript testing & automation with Puppeteer.
+- Practice javascript testing & automation with Puppeteer.
 - Master CSS and XPath selectors.
-- Familiarize more with the DOM.
+- Get familiar with the DOM.
 - Build beautiful, minimal design components.
-- Attempt to deploy puppeteer with serverless lambda functions.
-Impossible with free plans, attempt an integration on future paid projects.
+- Attempt to deploy Puppeteer with serverless lambda functions.
+Impossible with free plans, will attempt an integration on future paid projects.

 <h2 id="license">📜 License</h2>